tsgates/arch-wiki-markdown/wiki/Gobi_Broadband_Modems.md

 Alternatively you can add the Product and Vendor ID by writing them into the new_id file (best both at the same time because most Gobi modules switch the Product ID when the Firmware is loaded).
-Here the Shell Commands i had to use (in a root shell, sudo doesnt work in this case for some reason): my integrated Gobi2K has the Vendor ID 04da and the Product IDs 250e (waiting for Firmware) and 250f (firmware loaded)
+Here the Shell Commands i had to use (in a root shell, sudo doesn't work in this case for some reason): my integrated Gobi2K has the Vendor ID 04da and the Product IDs 250e (waiting for Firmware) and 250f (firmware loaded)